Mental health support and information resources.

 Alcohol and other drugs

 - The Australian Drug Information Network (ADIN) has comprehensive information and a list of resources available across Australia.
 Information and advice line – 1300 85 85 84.

-Asylum seekers, refugees and migrants who have experienced torture and trauma
+Asylum seekers, refugees or migrants who have experienced torture or trauma

 The Forum of Australian Services for Survivors of Torture and Trauma (FASST) has a list of agencies across Australia that provide support, advocacy and treatment.